Florida/Georgia Personal Injury & Workers Compensation

 767.13 Attack or bite by dangerous dog; penalties; confiscation; destruction.

-(1) If a dog that has previously been declared dangerous attacks or bites a person or a domestic animal without provocation, the owner is guilty of a misdemeanor of the first degree, punishable as provided in s.
+(1) If a dog that has previously been declared dangerous attacks or bites a person or a domestic animal without provocation, the owner commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.
-In addition, the dangerous dog shall be immediately confiscated by an animal control authority, placed in quarantine, if necessary, for the proper length of time, or impounded and held for 10 business days after the owner is given written notification under s.
+The dangerous dog must be immediately confiscated by an animal control authority; placed in quarantine, if necessary, for the proper length of time; impounded; and held for 10 business days after the owner is given written notification under s.
 767.12, and thereafter destroyed in an expeditious and humane manner.
-This 10-day time period shall allow the owner to request a hearing under s.
-767.12.
-The owner shall be responsible for payment of all boarding costs and other fees as may be required to humanely and safely keep the animal during any appeal procedure.
+The owner may request a hearing under s.
+767.12 during the 10 business days after such notification.
+The owner is responsible for payment of all boarding costs and other fees as may be required to humanely and safely keep the animal during any appeal procedure.

-(2) If a dog that has previously been declared dangerous attacks and causes severe injury to or death of any human, the owner is guilty of a felony of the third degree, punishable as provided in s.
+(2) If a dog that has previously been declared dangerous attacks and causes severe injury to or death of any human, the owner commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
-In addition, the dog shall be immediately confiscated by an animal control authority, placed in quarantine, if necessary, for the proper length of time or held for 10 business days after the owner is given written notification under s.
+The dog must be immediately confiscated by an animal control authority; placed in quarantine, if necessary, for the proper length of time; impounded; and held for 10 business days after the owner is given written notification under s.
 767.12, and thereafter destroyed in an expeditious and humane manner.
-This 10-day time period shall allow the owner to request a hearing under s.
-767.12.
-The owner shall be responsible for payment of all boarding costs and other fees as may be required to humanely and safely keep the animal during any appeal procedure.
+The owner may request a hearing under s.
+767.12 during the 10 business days after such notification.
+The owner is responsible for payment of all boarding costs and other fees as may be required to humanely and safely keep the animal during any appeal procedure.

 (3) If the owner files a written appeal under s.
 767.12 or this section, the dog must be held and may not be destroyed while the appeal is pending.